FMMT666/433M83Octave/doc/usage.md

     sigAmp = asSignalAmplitude( signal, factor, [sigRef] )

     PARAMS: signal - the input signal
             factor - factor to multiply signal with sigRef - optional; if given, the input signal's amplitude will be matched to fit sigRef's amplitude.
                      Factor is then used as a normalized factor to sigRef's amplitude.
                      0.5 - half amplitude (50%)
                      0.7 - 70%
                      1.2 - 120%

     RETURN: sigAmp - a copy of signal with modified amplitude

+  WARNING:
+   Make sure that you don't use modified deltaLists to to extract packets via asListPacketsByDeltas().
+This _won't_ work because the shifted amplitude will create wrong time offsets and result in empty lists!

     EXAMPLES:
             % multiplies signal1's values with 2.34
             signal2 = asSignalAmplitude( signal1, 2.34 );

             % set lDelta1 amplitude to 75% of signal1 and draw both in the same plot lDelta2 = asSignalAmplitude( lDelta1, 0.75, signal1 );
             asPlot( signal1 );
             asLinePoly( lDelta2 );

 #### asSignalMatch()